geokit/geokit/README.markdown

     => "Syracuse, Italy"
 ```

-Alternatively, we can speficy the geocoding bias as a bounding box object.
+Alternatively, we can specify the geocoding bias as a bounding box object.
 Say we wanted to geocode the Winnetka district in Los Angeles.

 ```ruby
     irb> res = Geokit::Geocoders::GoogleGeocoder.geocode('Winnetka')